-For Bachelor of Psychological Science with Honours students, see more about the locations where this course is offered or download the Bachelor of Psychological Science with Honours Handbook 2019.
+For Bachelor of Psychological Science with Honours students, see more about the locations where this course is offered or download the Bachelor of Psychological Science with Honours Program Handbook 2020.

 The School of Health and Human Sciences offers postgraduate courses in Nursing, Diabetes Management, Clinical Exercise Physiology, Healthcare Leadership and Osteopathic Studies.

 Undergraduate and postgraduate courses

 T: 02 6626 9186 or 02 6620 3705

 If you are already studying a health and human sciences degree, and have questions about your course, contact your student support team via the directory.